Karnataka Minister flays Congress for chaos in council | Politics

 Poojary said the Congress has restrained Shetty from facing the debate on the no-confidence motion.
 BJP has now requested the Governor Vajubhai Vala seeking permission for a vote on the no-trust motion, he said.

 As the House had met for the day, Gowda occupied the Chairman's seat.
-This hadangered the Congress MLCs who rushed to the chair demanding that he vacate it, following which BJP and JD(S) members came to Shetty's protection.
-Separately, few Congress members had been seen forcefully opening the door through which the Chairman enters the House, accusing the ruling side of having shut it with an intention not to allow Shetty to enter the House.
+This had angered the Congress MLCs who rushed to the chair demanding that he vacate it, following which BJP and JD(S) members came to Shetty's protection.
+Separately, few Congress members had been seen forcefully opening the door through which the Chairman enters the House, accusing the ruling side of having shut it with an intention not to allow Shetty to enter.

 Congress members had accused the government of trying to start the proceedings even before the Chairman could come, with the help of Gowda with an intention to take up the no- confidence motion against Shetty, which had been rejected by him.
 Some Congress members, including M Narayanaswamy, had been seen forcefully pulling down the Deputy Chairman from the chair.

 Several members and marshals of the council had also allegedly manhandled in the melee, even as the Congress managed to make one of its members occupy the chair.
-Several BJP and JD(S) MLCs objected to this and questioned whether the person occupying the Chair was among the panel members who could sit on it.
+Several BJP and JD(S) MLCs had objected to this and questioned whether the person occupying the Chair had been among the panel members who could sit in it.

 After some time, Shetty entered the House and went up to the chair even as Deputy Chief Minister C N Ashwath Narayan tried to obstruct him from occupying it.
-Shetty then announced that the House was adjourned sine die.
+Shetty had then announced that the House had been adjourned sine die.

-Leader of opposition in the Council S R Patil alleged that the Deputy Chairman had occupied the chair against the rules and procedures and it was against the constitution.
+Leader of opposition in the Council S R Patil had alleged that the Deputy Chairman had occupied the chair against the rules and procedures and it had been against the constitution.
 Revenue Minister R Ashoka, accusing the Congress of unruly behaviour in the House, had said the government would soon announce its next course of action.

 ALSO READ